 In September 2015, the Manhattan District Attorney's Office announced the Tennessee Bureau of Investigation was awarded $976,420 in funding to test 1,400 rape kits.
 The City of Memphis Division of Police Services also received funding through the initiative, as well as funding from the U.S. Department of Justice's Bureau of Justice Assistance.

-As we have seen in the three states—Colorado, Illinois and Texas—that have enacted similar legislation, such reforms allow us to move closer to ending the backlog.
-This can happen in Tennessee, too.
+As we have seen from other states that have enacted similar legislation, such reforms allow us to move closer to ending the backlog.
 Take action today to advocate for transparency and change from our elected officials.